hojin-ryoo/portolio_v2/src/pages/projects/astro-portfolio-website.md

 filename: astro-portfolio-website
 ---

-I've been doing a lot of more advanced web development at work, so I figured I could explore some more modern frameworks in my spare time.
+I've been doing a lot more advanced web development at work, so I figured now would be a good time to explore some more modern frameworks.

 I stumbled across Astro, and I really enjoyed the straightfoward TypeScript injection into files, and how straightfoward the framework is overall.
 Therefore, I have now migrated my entire portfolio website to Astro!
 I'm looking forward to adding more features to the website in the future, so stay tuned!